 Approval Date: 2019-02-19

 Responsible Unit: Department of Financial and Administrative Services

-1.1 All tender notices must be routed through the Department of Financial and Administrative Services unless alternate arrangements have been made.
+1.1 All Open Call for Bids notices must be routed through the Department of Financial and Administrative Services (FAS) unless alternate arrangements have been made.

-1.2.1 Obtain tender number, opening time and date from the Tendering Clerk at the Department of Financial and Administrative Services, the Office of the Associate Vice-President (Administration and Finance) Grenfell Campus, the purchasing office at the Faculty of Medicine, the Tendering Section at Facilities Management, or the purchasing section at the Marine Institute.
-Tenders normally close a minimum of fifteen (15) calendar days after they are posted.
+1.2.1 Obtain bid number, opening time and date from the applicable Tendering Clerk [FAS, the Office of the Associate Vice-President (Administration and Finance) Grenfell Campus, the purchasing office at the Faculty of Medicine, the Tendering Section at Facilities Management, or the purchasing section of the Finance Office at the Marine Institute].
+Open Call for Bids normally close a minimum of fifteen (15) calendar days after they are posted.